ekaspersen/industry-knowledge-ca/README.md

 - Hreinn Gylfason,
 - Ilona Raugalaite,
 - Jonas Aarhaug ,
-- Uzochukwu Cecilia Oloh - I worked on the the about section with the help of Carl.
+- Uzochukwu Cecilia Oloh - I worked on the the about section with the help of Carl Linus Hedlund.

 ## Acknowledgments